open-education-hub/web-security/07-framework-api-vulnerabilities/README.md

 ## Broken Authentication

-Being different than Authorization discussed above, Authentication on the other hand is a complex and confusing mechanism concerning APIs.
+Being different from Authorization discussed above, Authentication on the other hand is a complex and confusing mechanism concerning APIs.
 Since authentication endpoints are exposed to anyone by design, the endpoints that are responsible for user-authentication must be treated differently from regular API endpoints and implement extra layers of protection for credential stuffing attempts, in addition to brute force password and token guessing attacks.

 **Example Attack Scenario:**